Roan antelope are herbivores and mainly graze on grass

-And if two males are challenging each other to rule a herd they will fight ferociously by repeatedly clashing their horns together until one of them surrenders.
+If two males are challenging each other to rule a herd they will fight ferociously by repeatedly clashing their horns together until one of them surrenders.
+They’re mainly hunted by lions and leopards, so eyes on the side of their head mean they’re more likely to see approaching predators.
+Their long and powerful legs let them escape predators quickly, helping them to reach high speeds.

 They live in groups of up to 35, a mix of females and young, all led by a single male who defends the herd from rival males.